M.S. in Kinesiology

 - June 2: final deadline

-There are two cohorts admitted each year.
-If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the program or have any questions about the program, please contact Nora L. Constantino, Ph.D., FACSM, at email@example.com.
+There is one cohort admitted each year.
+If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the program or have any questions about the program, please contact Nora L. Constantino, Ph.D., FACSM, at firstname.lastname@example.org.

 How to apply